-The floors are composed of corrugated steel decking (Arval Cofraplus - ArcelorMittal Construction) cast with composite concrete and work in collaboration; the surface-finish layer of the floors is composed of an anti-slip resin.
-The steel structures were prefabricated in factory, galvanised for protection against corrosion, and transported to the site on a "just-in-time" basis.
-Both car parks contain 564 parking spaces on four storeys plus 50 bicycle spaces on the ground floor, with their own access separate to the flow of cars.
+The floors are composed of corrugated steel decking (Arval Cofraplus® - ArcelorMittal Construction) cast with composite concrete and work in collaboration, and the surface-finish layer of the floors is composed of an anti-slip resin.
+The steel structures were prefabricated in factory, galvanised for protection against corrosion, and transported to the site on a 'just-in-time' basis.
+Both car parks contain 564 parking spaces on four storeys plus 50 bicycle spaces on the ground floor with their own access separate to the flow of cars.

-The vertical connections for pedestrians are composed of stair and lift compartments in reinforced concrete and the fire escape stairs located at distances stipulated by regulations; the pedestrian walkways are appropriately marked.
-Traffic inside the car park is organized in a one-way system and has been designed to make it easier to find free spaces, assisted by an electronic indicating system and dynamic space counter, and to make it easier to exit quickly.
+The vertical connections for pedestrians are composed of stair and lift compartments in reinforced concrete and the fire escape stairs are located at distances stipulated by regulations.
+The pedestrian walkways are appropriately marked.
+Traffic inside the car park is organised in a one-way system and has been designed to make it easier to find free spaces, assisted by an electronic indicating system and dynamic space counter, and to make it easier to exit quickly.

 The spiral ramps for access to the car park floors are also constructed using structural steel.
 The front volume of the ramps and the pedestrian access is composed of three supported cylinders, distinct from the geometric rigour of the main body.